christophersbarrett/mulberry-wiki/Styles-and-Theming.md

 ### Pages, Screens, Regions and Components

 These are the building blocks of a Mulberry app.
-You’ve already seen references to them in the template definitions, but here’s what it means for styling.
-Mulberry takes a template definition and constructs consistent markup with helpful hooks for styling whichever part of your app you need to.
-For instance the page template definition classname gets added to the page’s root element, so if you want to apply a style to pages with that template, it’s no problem:
+You’ve already seen references to them in the page definitions, but here’s what it means for styling.
+Mulberry takes a page definition and constructs consistent markup with helpful hooks for styling whichever part of your app you need to.
+For instance the page definition classname gets added to the page’s root element, so if you want to apply a style to pages with that page definition, it’s no problem:

-    .page.my-template {
+    .page.my-page-def {
       color: green;
     }

 Pages contain screens, which also contain their name as a class:

-    .page.my-template {
+    .page.my-page-def {
       color: MidnightBlue;

       .screen.index {